tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/6 - Memory Management.md

 	- Produces the largest leftover hole.
 	- First fit and best fit are better in terms of speed and storage utilisation.

+**External Fragmentation**

+- Both first-fit and best-fir will suffer from external fragmentation.
+- As processes are loaded/removed, free memory space is divided into little pieces.
+- External fragmentation exists when there is enough space to satisfy a request, but the available space is not contiguous.
+- i.e. Storage is fragmented into a large number of small holes.

+**Internal Fragmentation**

+- Example: A partition allocation with a hole of 18,000 bytes.
+Next process requests 17,998.
+- A hole of 2 bytes will be useless, and the overhead to keep record of the hole is larger than those 2 bytes.
+- Use fixed size block instead, which may have some unused space.
+- So the process will just be allocated the full 18,000 bytes.
+It is more simple.

+**Fragmentation**

+- External Fragmentation - Total memory space exists to satisfy a request, but it is not contiguous.
+- Internal Fragmentation - Allocated memory may be slightly larger than requested memory, this size difference is memory internal to a partition, but not being used.
+- First fit analysis reveals that given n blocks allocated, 0.5 n blocks are lost to fragmentation.
+- 1/3rd may be unusable, 50% rule.

 ## Paging

 ## Page Replacement